therealshizron/therealshizron/README.md

 # Hi, I'm Sharon. 👋

-**Startup People Operations & Experience Leader**

 Thanks for stopping by!

-I love to be of service, and I try to bring that practice into my work wherever I can.
-I want my work to create a positive ripple effect in my community, and I believe that starts with building workplaces where people can do their best work and still have energy left to give back.

-I love designing the structures, cultures, and experiences that allow both organizations and the people within them to grow.
-I feel lucky to have built a career in people operations and workplace experience, where aligning people and the business in sustainable ways can have a meaningful impact for future genertaions.
+I'm a startup People Operations and Experience leader who loves designing the interactions, workflows, and programs that allow both organizations and the people within them to grow.
+I feel lucky to have built a career around optimizing workplace environments, where aligning people and business goals in thoughtful ways can create meaningful impact for future generations of workers and their families.

+Over the years, I’ve noticed a persistent thread running through my career: I feel most fulfilled when I'm in a role that allows me to be of service to something larger than myself.
+I try to bring that mindset into my work wherever I can because I believe many employees feel the same way and want their work to have a positive impact as well.

-And now I'm adding a new skill to the toolkit: **building with AI.**  Consider this my experiment in learning to build the tools I’ve always wanted.
+Now I'm adding a new skill to my toolkit: building with AI.
+I'm curious about how this technology can be used to support healthier workplaces and bring people closer together.

 ---

 ## What I'm Building 🪩

-I'm starting with projects that simplify the day-to-day logistics of job searching while I sharpen my problem-solving skills and play with new AI tools.
+For now, I'm mostly experimenting and learning in public, but I'm excited to explore how building tools for myself can expand my ability to support others.
+I'm starting with projects that simplify the day-to-day logistics of job searching while I sharpen my problem-solving skills and learn new AI tools.

-In my next role, I'm excited to automate the work that distracts from partnering with leaders, so I can spend more time listening, spotting patterns, and translating those insights into people programs that lift employees and move the business forward.
+In my next role, I'm excited to automate work that frees me up to build stronger partnerships with others.
+I envision myself spending more time listening, spotting patterns, and translating insights into people programs that lift employees and move the business forward.

 **Current projects:**

-🤖 **[Interview Coach](https://therealshizron.github.io/interview-coach/)** — An AI-powered interview prep tool built for People & HR leaders.
+🤖 **[Interview Coach](https://therealshizron.github.io/interview-coach/)** - An AI-powered interview prep tool built for People & HR leaders.
 Practice behavioral, situational, and leadership questions.
 Get custom feedback and practice telling your story with confidence.
-BYOA, Bring your own API Key - I used Claude Console and $5 in credits.
+BYOA, Bring your own API Key - I used Claude Console and about $5 in credits.

-🧠 **Meeting Intelligence** — A private tool that reads Granola meeting notes and transcripts from Google Drive and returns action items + communication coaching.
+🧠 **Meeting Intelligence** - A private tool that reads Granola meeting notes and transcripts from Google Drive and returns action items + communication coaching.
 Built to support my own workflow.

 ---

 ## My Background ✨

-- **People Partner** — strategic HR partner to leaders and teams, connecting people strategy to business outcomes
+- **People Partner** - strategic HR partner to leaders and teams, connecting people strategy to business outcomes
-- **People Operations & Experience** — built and scaled people functions, onboarding, culture, and the systems that help teams do their best work
+- **People Operations & Experience** - built and scaled people functions, workplace teams, and hr programs that help bring out the best in everyone
-- **AI & Automation** — currently learning to build with Claude, Zapier, GitHub Pages, and whatever comes next
+- **AI & Automation** - currently learning to build with Claude, Zapier, GitHub Pages, and whatever comes next

 ---

 ## How did I end up here?

 I was inspired by some of my early teammates to experiment, find joy in solving problems, and make things.
-AI has opened the door for me to express that creativity in new ways.
+I'm happy to say that AI has opened the door for me to express my creativity in new ways.

 I believe the next generation of People leaders will have a greater opportunity to shape healthier workplaces by learning how to build and work with AI.
 So I'm learning in public, sharing what I make, and inviting my community to do the same.